williamhaw/williamhaw.github.io/_drafts/everything-i-know-about-development-2019.md

   - Functional programming libraries like cats and scalaz
   - Type safe database queries (doobie?)
 * Akka
-  - Actor hierarchies - I've heard one sticking point is how to implement backpressure effectively
+  - Actor hierarchies - I've heard one sticking point is how to implement backpressure effectively.
   - Akka Cluster (not sure what problem this solves quite yet)

 # Sysadmin/DevOps